 Sea buckthorn preparations have many therapeutic indications, being recommended for the treatment of many diseases such as liver, endocrine, digestive, gastroduodenal or gastric ulcer.

-On the skin, sea buckthorn successfully cures eczema, hives, infections, measles, rashes, and dermatoses.
+On the skin, it successfully cures eczema, hives, infections, measles, rashes, and dermatoses.
 Overwork, lethargy, stress, depression, and anxiety can also be treated with sea buckthorn preparations.

-Most often, sea buckthorn is used to treat colds and respiratory viruses, with a high intake of vitamins and substances that strengthen the immune system and help the body fight viruses.
+Most often, it is used to treat colds and respiratory viruses, with a high intake of vitamins and substances that strengthen the immune system and help the body fight viruses.

 Sea buckthorn with honey

-If you want to benefit from the extraordinary qualities of sea buckthorn but you are not exactly a fan of the taste of fruits (sour-astringent), it would be good to consider honey.
+If you want to benefit from the extraordinary qualities of these fruits but you are not exactly a fan of the taste of fruits (sour-astringent), it would be good to consider honey.

 The preparation of the elixir is very simple: use one part honey to 3 parts sea buckthorn fruit.